Extending Douglas-Rachford Splitting for Convex Optimization: Extending ADMM, Chambolle--Pock, and more

 In this section, we apply \cref{alg::main} to different problem formulations and, by invoking \cref{thm::main_theorem}, arrive at new convergent variants of ADMM, the Chambolle--Pock method, and Douglas--Rachford splitting applied to a consensus problem formulation, sometimes referred to as parallel splitting.
+This section concludes with the derivation of a new version of the Generalized Alternating Projections method, allowing for overreflected projections.